lyoung71/Catalist/journals/mark_pastoral.md

 9/27
 - Attempted implementing o.auth, could not get it to work
 - Started watching Material UI tutorials and focus on the front-end

+10/9
+- Watched mongodb/fastapi tutorials
+- did not update files as of eod yet